souravwalke/System-Design-HLD/Database/Relational-Databases.md

 **What are relational databases ?**

-`A relational database is like your strict grandfather:`
+`A relational database is like your strict grandfather.
+He has High Moral Values (ACID properties), Goes by the Rule Book (Fixed Schema), Slow but Thorough(Latency), and is very reliable.`